jarvenja/tauplayer/README.md

 ## License

-This project is licensed under _GPL License v3_ - see the LICENSE.md file for details.
+This project is licensed under _GPL License v3_ - see the _LICENSE.md_ file for details.

 ## Usage

 _tauplayer_ is used via Text-based User Interface (TUI).
 When launched it opens the _Options_ menu, where you can select the action of your choice.

-Understanding these terms makes using easier:
+Understanding these terms makes using a bit easier:
-- **Cache** is a memory buffer, which Player reserves for audio playback.
+- **Cache** is a memory buffer, which player reserves for audio playback.
 - **Collection** is a group of named streams, which are stored in _.cvs_ file in its name and _/collections_ subdirectory under installation directory.
 - **Player** is audio player application, which tauplayer uses for playback.
-- **Playlist** is a formatted list of links to audio files. tauplayer supports currently playlists only in .m3u format.
+- **Playlist** is a formatted list of links to audio files. _tauplayer_ supports currently playlists only in _.m3u_ format.
-- **Playlist Directory** is a parent directory under which tauplayer scans available playlists.
+- **Playlist Directory** is a parent directory under which _tauplayer_ scans available playlists.
 - **(Radio) Stream URL** is a direct link to radio station's online stream.
-Same radio stream can be stored in many Collection files.
+Same radio stream can be stored in many _collection_ files.
-- **tauplayer** is abbreviation for words Terminal Audio Player.
-At its most concrete minimum it is one Bash shell script file (tauplayer.sh).
+- **tauplayer** is abbreviation for words _Terminal Audio Player_.
+At its most concrete minimum it is only one _Bash_ shell script file _(tauplayer.sh)_.
 - **(Text) terminal** is a text input and output environment, where you can start and run commands.

 The following are some of functions described step by step.

 ### Change Collection

-There is always one collection active and selected.
+There is always one collection active or selected.
 At very first time, tauplayer creates a default collection named as _'favorites'_ for you.

-You can change collection this way:
+You can change the active collection this way:
-- Select _Change Collection_ from Options menu and press _Enter_ when _Select_ is highlighted.
+- Select _Change Active Collection_ from _Options_ menu and press _Enter_ when _Select_ is highlighted.
-- You see the is changed and displayed on titlebar on the top right.
+- You can see the collection name at the end of the titlebar line on the top.
-- Now you can _Listen_, _Add_ and _Remove_ streams of active collection.
+- Now you can _Listen_, _Add_ and _Remove_ streams of the active collection.

 ### Change Playlist Directory